(This article was last published on July 21, 2015. It has been updated for accuracy and completeness.)

-When a customer buys a product, they often have questions about the basics of how it was built.
-Was it built in the U.S.A.?
+When a customer buys a product today, they care where it came from.
+Where was it built?
 Was it built using sustainable processes and products?
 Does the manufacturer pay a living wage to all employees?

 These aren’t the kinds of questions retailers had to be ready to field just a decade or two ago.
-A vendor-managed inventory solution helps retailers share this information with customers, because of the much closer relationship between the retailer and the manufacturer.
+Fortunately, a vendor-managed inventory solution can help modern retailers be more transparent about where their products came from and how they’re made.

 This is really just a spin on better customer experience.
 Customers want to trust the brands they buy.
-They are often willing to pay more for quality products and open production.
+Today, they’re even willing to pay more for quality products and open production.
 The customer views a closer relationship with a retailer and the rest of the supply chain as a benefit.
 And, they will reward you with loyalty and repeat purchases.

 Benefits to the Retailer or Distributor

-Retailers are constantly walking a tight-rope: excess inventory versus missing sales due to stock-outs.
+Retailers are constantly walking a tight-rope: excess inventory versus missing sales due to stockouts.
 They depend on forecasting methodologies that are sometimes no better than educated guesses.
-They have to make extra purchases to really make sure they don’t run out of product.

-When the vendor has close, frequent visibility into the retailer’s stock, it can push smaller deliveries of exactly what the retailer needs, before it runs out of stock.
-This tight relationship significantly reduces the risk that the retailer will run out.
+When the vendor has close, frequent visibility into the retailer’s stock though, it can push smaller deliveries before you run out of stock.
+This tight relationship significantly reduces the risk of stockouts and missed selling opportunities.

-Inventory costs the retailer money.
+Buying and holding Inventory costs you money.
 When cash is used to purchase inventory (that may never sell), that cash can’t be used to operate the business or invest in other growth opportunities.
 Every retailer wants to hold as little inventory as possible without running out, and that’s a tough balancing act.

-In a vendor-managed inventory relationship, the vendor pushes inventory down to the retailer in smaller batches, more frequently, based on how quickly the items are selling.
-It distributes the inventory risk, so it is shared betqween the buyer and seller.
-It gets the retailer as close as possible to buying exactly the amount of inventory that will sell.
+With VMI, the vendor pushes inventory down to the retailer based on real-time demand.
+It distributes the inventory risk, so it is shared between the buyer and seller.
+It gets the retailer as close as possible to buying exactly the amount of inventory that will ACTUALLY sell.

 Benefits to the Manufacturer

-All the way at the top of the supply chain, the manufacturer also benefits from an vendor-managed inventory relationship.
+All the way at the top of the supply chain, the manufacturer also benefits from this relationship.

 Think about how difficult it is for a manufacturer to forecast how much product to make.
 The ultimate driver should be how many consumers (or end customers) will buy, but the manufacturer is often separated by the customer by a few degrees–by layers of retailers and distributors.